michaelfeurstein/storyboard-language/README.md

 [27] Gustaf Neumann: XoWiki Content Flow -- From a Wiki to a Simple Workflow System, in: Proceedings of 7th OpenACS / DotLRN Conference, Valencia, Spain, November, 2008 http://nm.wu-wien.ac.at/research/publications/b765.pdf

+[28] Ivanchikj, A., Serbout, S., & Pautasso, C. (2020).
+From text to visual BPMN process models: Design and evaluation.
+Proceedings of the 23rd ACM/IEEE International Conference on Model Driven Engineering Languages and Systems, 229–239. https://doi.org/10.1145/3365438.3410990

+[29] Juhnke, K. (2020).
+Improving the Quality of Automotive Test Case Specifications [Dissertation].
+Ulm University.